-Man, guilty of leaving his son in hot car to die, will learn his fate today
+Justin Ross Harris sentenced to life for son's hot-car death

 The prosecution argued that Harris could see his son sitting in his car seat in the SUV.

-"If this child was visible in that car that is not a failure in memory systems," Boring argued.
+"If this child was visible in that car, that is not a failure in memory systems," Boring argued.
 "Cooper would have been visible to anyone inside that car.
 Flat out."

-If Cooper was visible, Boring said, "the defendant is guilty of all counts."
+If Cooper were visible, Boring said, "the defendant is guilty of all counts."

 After the verdict, jurors told the prosecution the evidence weighed heavily in their decision, Boring said.